-6. Energy from renewable sources in heating and cooling
+b.
+Energy from renewable sources in heating and cooling

 The actual and planned development of the Contracting Parties renewable energy shares in the heating and cooling sector (RES-H) is depicted in Chart 5.
-Five of the Contracting Parties managed to meet their RES-H target shares in both 2014 and 2015.
-Albania and Moldova missed their target in 2014 and overachieved it in 2015.
-Ukraine presents deficits of about 2 percentage points in both years.
-For Montenegro, the significant differences between the statistical data and the data from the progress report is due to different calorific values used in calculation by two state institutions.
+Six of the Contracting Parties managed to meet their RES-H target shares in both 2014 and 2015.
+Moldova misses its target in 2014 with a deviation of 2.6 pp yet overachieves in 2015 with 3.5 pp. Ukraine presents deficits of about 2 pp in both years.
+For Montenegro, the significant differences between the statistical data and the data from the progress report is due to different calorific values used in calculation by two State institutions.